deekaynine/odin-recipes/README.md

 Foundationals Course

-Building a recipes app to refresh on fundamentals.
+Building a recipes app as a refresher